Add a pop of color to your indoor or outdoor garden with Purple Succulents! We have added the best ones to help you make the right pick!

 Botanical Name: Sempervivum heuffelii ‘Notah’

-‘Notah’ is a lovely purple succulent with hues of jade green and blush in pink to lavender shades.
+‘Notah’ is a lovely purple delight succulent with hues of jade green and blush in pink to lavender shades.
 The leaf edges are highlighted in a bright white color.

 42. Violet Sempervivum